MORRFlate v2 Tire Inflation and Deflation Kit – Review

 MORRflate - 4-way Tire Inflation and Deflation

-One of the best things about MORRFlate is it’s nearly compatible with every single air compressor on the market.
-If you have an ARB Compressor such as myself, you simply can push the manifold into the ARB itself.
-There are other compressors that might not work with it 100%, but MORRFlate has the pieces you need to make it work.
-Regardless you shouldn’t have much of an issue with this, and if you do they have you covered.
+One of the best things about MORRFlate is that it’s nearly compatible with every single air compressor on the market.
+If you have an ARB Compressor, such as mine, you can simply push the manifold into the ARB itself.
+Other compressors might not work with it 100%, but MORRFlate has the pieces you need to make it work.
+Regardless, you shouldn’t have much of an issue with this, and if you do, they have you covered.

-MORRFlate also has made two different versions to fit with your vehicle’s wheelbase.
-There is a 125” version as well as a 155” for those of you with a longer wheelbase.
-For the 4Runner a 125” will work just fine.
-However, if you are someone with a Toyota Tacoma that is four-door and has a 6’ bed, you’d want the 155”.
-They also make an 8ft extension as well, if for some reason you need even more length.
+MORRFlate has multiple sizes to fit your vehicle’s wheelbase.
+There is a 125” version and a 155” for those of you with a longer wheelbase.
+For the 4Runner, a 125” will work just fine.
+However, if you are someone with a four-door Toyota Tacoma with a 6’ bed, you’d want the 155”.
+They also make an 8ft extension if you need more length for something like a Sprinter van.

 How does it work?

-The airing up and down process is basically the same, the only difference is when airing up you need the manifold to connect to the air compressor while airing down you connect it to nothing.
+The airing-up and airing-down processes are basically the same.
+The only difference is that when airing up, you need the manifold to connect to the air compressor, while when airing down, you connect it to nothing.

-You simply want to take your MOORFlate out of the bag and place the manifold at the middle of your hood, or hang it off a bull bar on your bumper.
-Somewhere dead center is where you want it, but it doesn’t have to technically be center as long as the hoses can connect to your vehicle.
+You simply want to take your MOORFlate out of the bag and place the manifold in the middle of your hood or hang it off a bull bar on your bumper.
+You want it somewhere dead center, but it doesn’t have to technically be center as long as the hoses can connect to your vehicle.

 That’s it.
 Move the lever straight with the hose on the manifold and allow the air to release.
 When you are ready to check the tire pressure, simply move the lever to the right to stop the release and allow it to sit for five seconds to equalize the tires.
-Whatever your gauge shows you is what all tires the hoses are connected to are set at.
-Meaning if you have hoses connected to four, all four hoses are set to that, if two, then those two are set to it.
+Whatever your gauge shows you is what all the tires that the hoses are connected to are set at.
+If you have hoses connected to four, all four hoses are set to that; if two, then those two are set to it.

-To air up simply do the same thing as above, except have the manifold connected to your air compressor.
-When you put the level straight it will put the air into the tires, rather than take it out.
+To air up, simply do the same thing as above, except have the manifold connected to your air compressor.
+When you put the lever straight, it will put the air into the tires, rather than take it out.

 MORRFlate Quad Deflation System - Toyota 4Runner

-MORRFlate has made a few modifications for version two that is different from version one.
+MORRFlate has made a few modifications for version two that are different from version one.

 New Manifold

 For starters, the manifold has been upgraded to a smaller volume, made from 6061 billet aluminum.
-This means it’s smaller in your hands, making it easier to hold, as well as it is lighter in weight.
+This means it’s smaller in your hands, making it easier to hold and lighter in weight.

 New Bag

-I keep my ARB compressor attachments for things like pool tools and footballs there.
-The other nice thing about the bag is that it’s more than roomy, meaning you don’t have to put the hoses away the exact way they came in fear of them not fitting.
+I keep my ARB compressor attachments for pool tools and footballs there.
+The other nice thing about the bag is that it’s more than roomy, meaning you don’t have to put the hoses away the exact way they came in, for fear of them not fitting.

 New Gauge

 As someone who has to stand a lot for work, my back tends to get aggravated easily.
-As you could expect, constantly having to bend over to check tire pressures while airing up and down can cause it to tweak on me.
-Thankfully MORRFlate has eliminated that issue for me as I spend roughly 15 seconds bent over now total.
+As you could expect, constantly bending over to check tire pressures while airing up and down can cause it to tweak on me.
+Thankfully, MORRFlate has eliminated that issue for me as I spend roughly 15 seconds bent over now, total.

-There are other ways to fill up your tires at the same time such as drilling holes and adding connections for each tire in the wheel well areas, but if you are looking for a simple plug and play option that leaves you with fewer hoses and time bent over this is the kit for you.
+There are other ways to fill up your tires at the same time, such as drilling holes and adding connections for each tire in the wheel well areas, but if you are looking for a simple plug-and-play option that leaves you with fewer hoses and less time bent over, this is the kit for you.

 Subscribe